 What if the kidney cannot be connected to the Kidney Assist?

-When, after randomisation, it is apparent that the kidney cannot be connected to the Kidney Assist, the kidney will be excluded from the trial and it will be registered as a ‘failure to connect the kidney to the Kidney Assist’ in the eCRF.
+When, after randomisation, it is apparent that the kidney cannot be connected to the Kidney Assist, the kidney will be cold stored and transplanted as usual.
+It will be registered as a ‘failure to connect the kidney to the Kidney Assist’ in the eCRF.
 A reason for this failure will be recorded.
 This ‘failure’ can be expected to happen when:

 - An aortic patch is too small for a reliable connection to the Kidney Assist.
 2 sizes of cannula holders are available: 7mm x 20mm, 9mm x 30mm.
 At the start of the trial a solution for multiple arteries on different patches will be available.